BenTurg/Beaches-Seaker_basedGISproject/README.md

 - Customizable filters and preferences
 - And many more options to enrich your beach experience

-## Open Source Project
+## Open Source Project - Contributions

-Seaker is an open source project, encouraging contributions from developers and enthusiasts alike.
+Speaker is an open-source project that encourages contributions from developers and enthusiasts alike.
 We welcome collaboration and appreciate any contributions to help make Seaker an even more powerful tool for beach exploration.
+If you find any bugs or suggestions for improvements, please open an issue on the GitHub repository.

 ## How to use

-To use Seaker, simply open the web application in your browser.
+To use Seaker, open the web application in your browser.
 URL: https://beachesseaker.onrender.com
 The map of Israel will be displayed, with marks on all the beaches in the country.
 Click on any beach to get details about it.